Where do I start? Who do I call? What do I say?

 We understand that finding and connecting with community resources or treatment services can be overwhelming.
 We are available to assist you with understanding your options, directing you to appropriate help and making the process easier.

-For more information or assistance with navigating the system, please contact Erica, Patient Navigator, at 844-722-5327 or [email protected].
+For more information or assistance with navigating the system, please contact the Patient Navigator on our helpline at 844-722-5327 or email [email protected].

 Below are some tips, suggestions and resources for connecting with treatment and other services.